turbocrime/ragu/book/src/notation.md

 We write a vector $\v{a} \in \F^n$ in bold type, and generally use capital letters like $\v{G} \in \mathbb{G}^n$ to represent vectors of group elements.
-Similarly, individual field and group elements are written in a normal type face like $a \in \F$ or $H \in \mathbb{G}$.
+Similarly, individual field and group elements are written in a normal typeface like $a \in \F$ or $H \in \mathbb{G}$.
 All vectors are zero-indexed.

 ### Reversed Vector Notation